clampir/clampir.github.io/readme.md

-This is the first file in the new clampir repository

-clampir stands for Classical Music Production in Reaper.
+Clampir stands for Classical Music Production in Reaper.